 National Lottery Act (2006)

-The National Lottery Act (2006) gave Big Lottery Fund the powers to distribute non-Lottery funding on behalf of other organisations, such as the Government.
+The National Lottery Act (2006) gave the Big Lottery Fund the powers to distribute non-Lottery funding on behalf of other organisations, such as the Government.

 The Fund's experience, infrastructure and expertise mean we are perfectly positioned to deliver wider community funding programmes.
 We deliver funding throughout the UK, with programmes tailored specifically to the needs of communities in England, Scotland, Wales or Northern Ireland as well as those that cover the whole UK.